Din-BL/Demo_App/README.md

 ## About

-Demo App is a Node.js application showcasing a CI/CD practices and DevOps principles.
-It represents a continuous integration and continuous deployment with security scanning, code quality analysis, and automated deployment capabilities.
+Demo App is a Node.js application that showcases CI/CD practices and DevOps principles.
+It demonstrates continuous integration and deployment, with features such as security scanning, code quality analysis, and automated deployment.

 ## CI/CD Pipeline Overview